enel-gdh-educational/katacoda-scenarios/docker/part3/step3b.md

 in the `Mounts` section you can get information about name of the volume and target folder specified in the docker-compose.yml

-`docker inspect dockerchurn`{{execute}}
+`docker inspect dockerchurn-container`{{execute}}

 ### Creating network

-At this step, the application is not working yet because you miss the network configuration
+At this step, the application is not working yet because you miss the network configuration.
+First stop your application:

+`docker-compose stop`{{execute}}

-Let's add in docker compose configuration file this resource.
+Now let's add in docker compose configuration file this resource.
 First you should define the `course_net` network at the end of docker-compose